Finding the Best Places to Retire Since 2006!

 Retire in Laramie, Wyoming?

-Overview: Thirty minutes east of the Snowy Mountains in southeastern Wyoming, Laramie sits under a looming sky on a grassy, windswept plain that is 7,163 feet above sea level.
+Overview: Thirty minutes east of the Snowy Mountains in southeastern Wyoming, Laramie sits under a looming sky on a grassy, windswept plain 7,163 feet above sea level.
 The city is along Interstate 80 and near three national wildlife refuges (Banforth, Mortenson, and Hutton Lake).
-It started in the mid-1800s as a lawless tent city for railroad workers.
+It began as a lawless tent city for railroad workers in the mid-1880s.

 Today, Laramie is home to the University of Wyoming (UW), which has 13,000 students on a small but pretty campus.
 Locals enjoy UW events, including exhibits at the Geological Museum, symphony orchestra performances and jazz ensemble concerts at the Fine Arts Concert Hall.
 Football and basketball games are popular, too.
 Fourteen museums, a farmers' market, country music dance halls and the city's Laramie Jubilee Days ensure that there is usually something to do.
 The city plays up its Western heritage for tourists, some of whom come to visit the Wyoming Territorial State Prison.
 Now a museum, it is the only place that outlaw Butch Cassidy ever served time.